 Sue Doster - has been a Pride organizer for over 20 years.
 She has worked with both Heritage of Pride (NYC Pride) and Jersey Pride for two decades.
 She has served in numerous HOP board positions, including Co-Chair, Rally Director, PrideFest Director and Volunteer Coordinator.
 She currently serves as Strategic Planning Chair of HOP.
 Her past roles within InterPride have included V.P.
 Member Services, and Co-Chair of the CSIC and Member Services Committees.
 In the business world, she has worked for almost 30 years in the non-profit sector, the majority of that at amfAR, The Foundation for AIDS Research, where she is the Chief Technology Officer.

 Brett Hayhoe - has been on the Board of InterPride for ten years.
 Initially as a Regional Director for Region 20 before he was elected in 2010 as Secretary.
 He has also served as Co-Chair of both our WorldPride and Communications Committees.
 Brett was elected Co-President in October 2014 and again in 2016.
 His community work in Melbourne, Australia spans over sixteen years where he has served on the Executive, as Secretary and President for many organisations including PLWHA VIC (People Living with HIV/AIDS Victoria), GALTA (Gay and Lesbian Tourism Australia) and Pride March Victoria.
-Brett is a Life Member of Pride March Victoria as well as a member of Sydney's Gay & Lesbian Mardi Gras, GV Pride (Shepparton), OUT Astoria (NYC) and Queens Pride (NYC).
+Brett is a Life Member of Pride March Victoria as well as a member of the Sydney Gay & Lesbian Mardi Gras, GV Pride (Shepparton), MIDSUMMA Festival (Melbourne & Victoria), OUT Astoria (NYC) and Queens Pride (NYC).
 Professionally, Brett is the Publisher and Editor of Australian LGBTI Lifestyle Magazine - Q Magazine.
 He also serves on the Board of the Victorian Gay & Lesbian Rights Lobby (VGLRL).